Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter01.rst

     Example of querying for interface.

-    In this example ``srch`` will automaticlly have typing support for all the properies and methods XSearchable_
+    In this example ``srch`` will automatically have typing support for all the properties and methods XSearchable_

     .. code-block:: python
         :emphasize-lines: 3